kuiperzone/AvantGarde/README.md

 # AvantGarde #
 ## Avalonia XAML Previewer ##

-This is currently a placeholder for AvantGarde -- an open source Avalonia (.NET) XAML previewer application I'm currently developing.
+This is currently a placeholder for **AvantGarde** -- an open source Avalonia (.NET) XAML previewer application I'm currently developing.
 This previewer, unlike others, is IDE independent.
-I'm primarily targeting LINUX, as currently there is no Avalonia previewer available as yet, but it will be cross-platform and support Windows.
+I'm primarily targeting LINUX, as currently there is no Avalonia previewer available as yet.
+However, AvantGarde will be cross-platform and support Windows.

 Below, a development screenshot: